Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

 Code and Inputs
 ---------------

-For this mod, one can use input graphs of different types:
+For this Mod, one can use input graphs of different types:

 * pandas: using a ``pd.DataFrame``;
 * NetworkX: using a ``nx.DiGraph`` or ``nx.Graph``;